 Not just a one hit wonder for 1994’s ‘Bad Reputation’, Freedy Johnston is a skilled craftsman dealing in minimalist, engaging songs.

-Joy Division were one of several prominent bands who were inspired by the Sex Pistols’ famous 1976 gig in Manchester.
-They started as a punk band, but producer Martin Hannett was instrumental in shaping them, drenching them in reverb and drawing out a chilling sound.
+Joy Division started as a punk band, but producer Martin Hannett was instrumental in shaping them, drenching them in reverb and drawing out a chilling sound.

-Joni Mitchell isn’t always given the respect she deserves.
-It’s easy to see her in terms of her famous boyfriends or as a simple folk singer.
-But in the 1970s, she released a string of great albums that should place her as among the most important musicians of the rock era
+In the 1970s, Joni Mitchell released a string of great albums that should place her as among the most important musicians of the rock era

-Van Morrison Album Reviews Van Morrison began his career as the vocalist for the garage band Them, scoring hits with … Continue Reading Van Morrison
+Van Morrison began his career as the vocalist for the garage band Them, before launching his solo career with 1968’s singular Astral Weeks.

 Gram Parsons, or as 1001 Albums You Must Hear Before You Die describes him, “Keith Richards’ citrus-heir drug-buddy”, is remembered as a country-rock pioneer.

 Charles Thompson made the right decision in 1986, when he opted out of taking a trip to New Zealand to view Halley’s comet, and instead formed a band.